 Polymer composite materials supplier for the auto market, China XD Plastics Co.
-Ltd. (Nasdaq: CXDC) reported a net loss on Monday.
-The company has agreed to a buyout deal to go private.
+Ltd. (Nasdaq: CXDC) reported net loss on Monday after its going-private deal.

-The Harbin-based chemical company said in a statement today that revenue in the first quarter dropped to $144.8 million, down 52% year-over-year.
-Net loss in the three months through March hit $11 million, or 16 cents per share, compared with a net income of $11 million, or 16 cents per share, in the same period of 2019.
+The Harbin-based chemical company said in a statement today that its revenue in the first quarter dropped to $144.8 million, down 52% year-over-year.
+Its net loss in the three months through March hit $11 million, or 16 cents per share, compared with a net income of $11 million, or 16 cents per share, in the same period of 2019.

 China XD Plastics reported its shipped volume plummeted to 28,326 metric tons in the first quarter, down 70% year-over-year.

-In response to the outbreak, the company temporarily shut down its manufacturing facilities in Harbin and Sichuan and suspended its Dubai operations at the facilities since early February.
+In response to the outbreak, the company temporarily shut down its manufacturing facilities in Harbin and Sichuan during the Covid-19 outbreak and suspended its Dubai facilities' operation since early February.

 “We are pleased to see an overall increase of 65.6% in the average RMB selling price of our products, to partially offset the decreased sales volume of 70%,” Jie Han, the chief executive officer, said in a statement.

-China, the world's biggest vehicle market, saw changes from the supply chain disruption and decreased demand in first quarter.
+China, the world's biggest vehicle market, saw changes from the supply disruption and the decreased orders of auto industry in the first quarter.
 Industry data from the China Association of Automobile Manufacturers (CAAM) showed year-over-year decreases of 19%, 79%, and 43% in January, February, and March in auto sales.

 “Our extraordinary sales decline reflects the devastating impact of the COVID-19 pandemic on China's economy and especially the domestic Chinese automobile industry,” Qizhou Wu, the chief executive officer of CAAS, said in the statement.

-On rising hopes of a quick recovery, auto sales in China jumped in April and May, up 6% and 15% year-over-year, respectively.
+Rising hopes of a quick recovery from the curbed travel demand, the auto sales in China jumped in April and May, up 6% and 15% year-over-year.

 On May 8, China XD Plastics received a "going-private" proposal from its management team and said on June 15 that it has agreed to a buyout deal and a merger with Faith Dawn Ltd. and Faith Horizon Inc. Under the agreement, Faith Dawn will acquire all the outstanding shares of China XD Plastics for a cash consideration equal to $1.20 per share.

-Shares in China XD Plastics traded at $1.14 per share, down 1% intraday Monday.
+Shares in China XD Plastics were trading at $1.14 per share, down 1% intraday Monday.